friedrith/natural-script/README.md

 ```

-The list of available cities is [here](src/formats/capital-city.js) and the list
+The list of available cities and managed prepositions are [here](src/formats/capital-city.js).
-of managed prepositions is [here](src/prepositions.js).

 #### Customized information type